Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: A New Frontier for Causality

 Our work is a proof of concept that LLMs hold the potential to provide domain knowledge and enable natural and flexible interactions for causal tasks.
 It will require further advances to enable effective human-AI interaction to realize this potential.

-\paragraph{Knowledge-based causal discovery.} We acknowledge that our formulation of knowledge-based pairwise discovery is different from the standard formulation.
-However, given that LLMs demonstrate non-trivial performance of inferring causal relationships based on variable names alone, we believe that this can have substantial implications on causal discovery research.
-Specifically, these results beg the question of how we can reformulate the problem of causal discovery to best leverage large language models and existing knowledge in the large amount of texts.
+\paragraph{Knowledge-based causal DAG generation.} We acknowledge that our formulation of knowledge-based pairwise edge inference is different from the standard formulation.
+However, given that LLMs demonstrate non-trivial performance of inferring causal relationships based on variable names alone, we believe that this can have substantial implications on research on algorithmic causal discovery and, more generally, causal model specification.
+Specifically, these results beg the question of how we can reformulate the problem of specifying a causal DAG that best leverages large language models and existing knowledge in large amounts of texts.

-Typical problem formulation of causal discovery aims to identify the causal graph between a set of variables based on (observational or experimental) data associated with these variables.
-Metadata about variables are completely ignored.
-However, our results indicate that this may be a mistake since most datasets provide both data values and metadata that can be useful for inferring at least a part of the full graph.
+Graphical causal models require the modeler to specify a causal graph.
+They do this using domain knowledge about which variables in the domain cause witch -- i.e., the modeler leverages \emph{meta-information} about the variables to construct the graph.
+In contrast, the canonical problem formulation of causal discovery aims to address this task with algorithms that attempt to reverse engineer the causal graph using covariance in observational or experimental data.
+The attractiveness of this approach is that relying on statistical evidence in the data helps avoid subjective model misspecification errors.
+However, this approach completely ignores meta-information about variables.
+Our results indicate that this may be a mistake since many datasets provide both data values and meta-information that can be useful for inferring at least a part of the full graph.
 One promising direction is to consider the output of an LLM as a prior for a causal discovery algorithm.
-The relevant question is to what extent having an LLM-based prior would increase the accuracy of covariance-based discovery algorithms, where \citep{choi2022lmpriors} present some promising results.
-Another, more provocative direction is to recognize that current discovery algorithms struggle on real-world datasets and we can aim for redefining the causal discovery problem such that it includes the meta information about variables and the existing knowledge encoded through LLMs~\citep{zhiheng2022can}.
-Developing new discovery algorithms that make use of both metadata and covariance in the data can be a fruitful research direction, wherein the LLM may be used as a prior, as a critic during learning, and/or as a post-processor.
+The relevant question is to what extent having an LLM-based prior would increase the accuracy of causal discovery algorithms, where \citep{choi2022lmpriors} present some promising results.
+Another, more provocative direction is to recognize that current discovery algorithms struggle on real-world datasets and we can aim for redefining the causal discovery problem such that it includes the meta-information about variables and the existing knowledge encoded through LLMs~\citep{zhiheng2022can}.
+Developing new discovery algorithms that make use of both meta-information and covariance in the data can be a fruitful research direction, wherein the LLM may be used as a prior, as a critic during learning, and/or as a post-processor.